Sunday, 7 November 2010

 Why it’s good: Compositionally, it’s bloody amazing – we’re not about to get overly technical on your cushion-loving asses, but scholars of this sort of thing will appreciate the way the shark’s snout helps form an imaginary ‘X’ right at the centre of the image.

 In addition, the simple font is nice and bold, the colours are striking, and that thing rushing at our bikini-clad waif on the surface is absolutely.
 Bloody.
 HUGE.
-What would break it: Screenshots of the shark from the film itself, in which the big fibreglass bitch actually looks faintly crap when she’s not being pasted together from actual wildlife footage.

 Why it’s good: Well, right off the bat, the fact that every available millimetre of it is taken up with naked ladyflesh is likely to earn this little beauty the initial double-takes.